-- An encoded structure is suitable for complex documents, browse products, etc., but generally not for science data products. - Contents are a byte stream that must be decoded by software before use (e.g., with Adobe Acrobat©). - The use of encoded structure objects is restricted by PDS to a limited set of PDS approved external standards (e.g., PDF/A, JPEG, and GIF). - Only in exceptional cases will encoded structure objects be considered appropriate for storing observational that is, science data.
-Prior PDS approval is required. - The attribute encoding\standard\id is used to identify the encoding standard to be used.
+- An encoded structure is allowed for certain documents, browse products, and ancillary products but generally not for science data products.
+In cases where source data are encoded, PDS allows archiving of non-compliant formats using Product_Native.
+A version that is compliant (if not the original) must be archived using one of a limited set of accepted formats (encoded or otherwise). - An encoded structure is suitable for complex documents, browse products, etc., but generally not for science data products. - Contents are a byte stream that must be decoded by software before use (e.g., with Adobe Acrobat©). - The use of encoded structure objects is restricted by PDS to a limited set of PDS approved external standards (e.g., PDF/A, JPEG, and GIF). - Only in exceptional cases will encoded structure objects be considered appropriate for storing observational that is, science data.
+Prior PDS approval is required. - The attribute encoding_standard_id is used to identify the encoding standard to be used.
 Examples are "PDF/A", "GIF", "JPEG", and "J2C".
-See Table 4-3 for other values under subclasses of the Encoded\Byte\Stream class.
+See Table 4-3 for other values under subclasses of the Encoded Byte Stream class.